 Exception 2: Assigned NS not used

-This status indicates that the domain name is not using the DNS server addresses assigned by Alibaba Cloud DNS.
+The domain name is not using the DNS Server IP Address assigned by the Alibaba Cloud DNS system.

 Possible cause | Impact | Solution |